 Coconut Oil

-- Deeply moisturizes and calms irritated skin, supporting healing where it has lost its luster.
+Deeply moisturises and calms irritated skin, supporting healing where it has lost its lustre.

 - Best for: Dry, flaky skin or white spots after rashes.